James Pierce: Later career

-Pierce is also remembered for playing Prince Thun of the Lion Men in the 1936 serial film Flash Gordon.
-He acted in small roles in several films, mostly westerns, through 1951, and worked in a lucrative real estate agency in the San Fernando Valley.
-He was an accomplished pilot, active during World War II with the National Airmen's Reserve, the forerunner of today's Air National Guard.
+Pierce played Prince Thun of the Lion Men in the 1936 serial film Flash Gordon.
+He acted in small roles in several films, mostly westerns, through 1951, and worked in a real estate agency in the San Fernando Valley.
+He was a pilot, active during World War II with the National Airmen's Reserve, the forerunner of today's Air National Guard.

 Personal life and death

 Pierce wed Joan Burroughs on August 8, 1928, his 28th birthday.
 From 1932 to 1936, James and Joan Pierce were the voices of Tarzan and Jane on national radio in Tarzan.
-They had a daughter Joanne II Anselmo, née Pierce (1930–2005), and a son James Michael Pierce (1935–1984).
+They had a daughter Joanne II Anselmo, née Pierce), and a son James Michael Pierce.
 They remained married until Joan's death in 1972.
 Both are buried in Forest Hill Cemetery Shelbyville, Shelbyville, Indiana, and their tombstones bear the inscriptions Tarzan and Jane.

 For many years, near the end of his life, Pierce attempted, to no avail, to find a print of Tarzan and the Golden Lion, which was thought lost.
 After his death, a copy was found in a foreign archive.